nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson2 - Observability Tools/README.md

 ### QUESTION 1 OF 2

-Elk is ElasticSearch plus what two components?
+ELK is ElasticSearch plus what two components?

 - [ ] Logstash and Kanban